Raathigesh/Raathigesh.github.io/_posts/2015-11-15-SemanticEdit-:-A-Semantic-UI-Playground.md

 ---

 I'm curretnly playing around with [Semantic UI](http://semantic-ui.com/) for a [ReactJs](https://facebook.github.io/react/) project.
-Semantic UI is a UI library like Bootstrap but the main focus of the libray as the name says is to provide a human redable markup and I think it does an excellent job with that goal.
+Semantic UI is a UI library like Bootstrap but the main focus of the libray as the name says is to provide a human readable markup and I think it does an excellent job with that goal.

 Another interesting aspect of Semantic UI is that it has a lot of compoents pre-built so we can easily get pretty sophiticated complex screens developed in very little amount of time.